1 and 2 Days Couple’s Intensives and 2 Days Couple’s Workshops are offered locally, nationally and internationally.

 It is recommended that couples stay at a local hotel when doing the 2-day Intensive.

-To book a 1 or 2 Day Intensive or for a free 10 minute phone consultation, please contact me at 203 667-1812 or via e-mail:
+To book a session, a mini intensive or 1 or 2 Day Intensive or for a free 10 minute phone consultation, please contact me via text or phone at 203 667-1812 or via e-mail:

 2 DAYS COUPLE’S WORKSHOPS: